Skip to Content

 Round metal brackets cemented into the ground to create a tunnel

-Going down is easy and before you know it you will arrive at Lower Falls parking area, which has a restroom and information board explaining how the waterfall creates electricity.
+Our walk down was easy enough and before we knew it we’d arrived at Lower Park Plaza and the lower parking area, which had a restroom and information board explaining how the waterfall creates electricity.

-Hug the left side of the plaza area and look out for a gravel trail leading to a circular tunnel made of metal components used on the hydro-electric water pipes.
+Hugging the left side of the plaza area, we took a gravel trail leading to a circular tunnel made of metal components which were once used on hydro-electric water pipes.

 Long and narrow wooden footbridge over a river with colorful leaves on the ground